bweatherson/demons/latest-export.md

 These theories all say that Chooser should pick the shortest route in Salesman in part because as stated they assume perfect mathematical competence.
 But they do not assume perfect foresight, so they don't say Chooser should see into the future.
 It's not just that they assume perfect mathematical competence, and that's enough to solve Salesman.
 It's that the particular skills that one needs to solve Salesman are also needed to apply any of the theories of decision on the market.

 Think about what it takes to solve Salesman by brute force.
-For each option, one has to look up 50 values, and sum them.
+For each option, one has to look up 257 values, and sum them.
 Then one has to find the minimum value of the resulting sums.

 Think about what it takes to maximise expected utility by brute force.^[I'll say more about what that means in a bit.
-For now, see @BriggsSEP for the details.]
+For now, see @BriggsSEP for the details on expected utility.]
 For each option, one has to calculate some values - products of utilities and probabilities - and sum the results of these calculations.
 Then one has to find the maximum value of the resulting sums.

 These are more or less the same skills.
 Anyone who can find the maximum expected utility of any of an arbitrarily large set of options can find the shortest path from an arbitrarily large set of possible paths.
 Applying the most popular decision theory we have, expected utility theory, requires exactly the same skill as solving problems like Salesman.
 And we said that the signature difference between Ideal and Non-Ideal Decision Theory was that the former did, but the latter did not, abstract away from the fact that ordinary humans cannot simply solve these problems.

-None of this is an objection to expected utility theory.
+I'm not saying this to object to expected utility theory.
 Indeed, the theory I'm going to develop is just a version of expected utility theory.
-Rather, it's a claim that expected utility theory cannot be a theory of how to make good decisions.
+Rather, I'm saying it to support the claim that expected utility theory cannot be a theory of how to make good decisions.
 Instead, it's a theory of what makes a decision good.
 A chooser shouldn't calculate expected utilities for all their options.
-If they have, for example, $48! options, they probably won't be able to.
+If they have, for example, $256! options, they probably won't be able to.
 But a choice is good if it is the option with maximal expected utility.
 That's to say, expected utility theory is a form of Ideal Decision Theory.

 And what goes for expected utility theory goes equally well for all theories out there.
 Treating any of them as a general theory of Non-Ideal Decision Theory would require that the person using them was able to solve problems at least as hard as the one in Salesman.
 And that's not something we should assume in a theory that's designed to be useful.
 Again, this isn't an objection to these theories.
 It's rather an argument that they should be interpreted as theories of Ideal Decision Theory.
 The only alternative is to interpret them in a way that Salesman is a quick refutation of each of them.
 That interpretation would be so uncharitable as to be wrong.
 Hence they are, as I said at the top of the subsection, attempts to offer an Ideal Decision Theory.